Rifts in Rafts: Experimental apparatus and methods

-A schematic of the experimental apparatus is shown in Fig.~\ref{fig1}(a).
-We use rafts comprised of spherical polyethylene particles floating at an air-liquid interface.
-We use both deionized water (with density $\rho_w = 998$ $kg m^{-3}$; dynamic viscosity $\eta_w = 0.95$ $mPa s$ and surface tension, $\sigma_w = 0.073$ $N m^{-1}$ at $22 ^{\circ} C$) and a $60$ w/w$\%$ glycerol-water mixture (with density $\rho_{gw} = 1150$ $kg m^{-3}$, dynamic viscosity $\eta_{gw} = 10.1$ $mPa s$, and surface tension $\sigma_{gw} = 0.064$ $N m^{-1}$ at $22 ^{\circ} C$) as underlying fluids.
-Polydisperse packings are made by mixing approximately equal amounts of particles chosen with two diameter ranges: $d = 550 \pm 50 \mu m$ (small) and $d = 655 \pm 55\mu m$ (large).
-The density of the particles is chosen to be slightly greater than that of the liquid.
-This creates sufficient lateral capillary attraction (known as the ``Cheerios'' effect~\cite{paunov1993lateral, vella2005cheerios, PhysRevE.83.051403}) between the particles to cause them to coalesce into a floating raft.
-For the deionized water experiments, the small and large particles have densities $1025$ and $1080$ $kg m^{-3}$ respectively.
-For the experiments on the glycerol-water fluid, both small and large particles have density $1130$ $kg m^{-3}$.
-The rafts have initial packing fraction of $73 \pm 1 \%$.
+A schematic of the experimental apparatus is shown in Fig.~\ref{fig1new}A. We use rafts comprised of spherical polyethylene particles floating at an air-liquid interface.
+We use both deionized water and a $60$ $w/w \%$ glycerol-water mixture as underlying fluids with different viscosities.
+Polydisperse packings are made by mixing approximately equal volume of particles chosen with two diameter ranges: $d=550 \pm 50$ $\mu m$ (small) and $d=655\pm 55$ $\mu m$ (large).
+These submillimeter particles coalesce into a floating raft due to the lateral capillary attraction (known as the “Cheerios” effect~\cite{paunov1993lateral,vella2005cheerios,PhysRevE.83.051403}) between the particles.
+The rafts have initial packing fraction of $73\pm 1\%$.

-The raft is enclosed by four boundaries.
-The initial lengths parallel, $L_{x0}$, and perpendicular, $L_{y0}$, to the direction of pulling are $L_{x0} \approx L_{y0} \approx 53$ $mm$.
-Two hydrophilic acrylic sidewalls are placed along the direction of pulling to keep the particle rafts from touching those walls as the raft is pulled.
-This reduces the friction while keeping the raft confined.